JyotiHambir-BC/Quiz-Game/README.md

 [View the live Project here](https://jyotihambir-bc.github.io/Quiz-Game/)

-Quiz App made for entertainment with fun questions about general knowledge of the Food.
-While playing the app someone can increase his/her knowledge about the food.
+Quiz App made for entertainment with general knowledge questions about of the Food.
+While playing the app someone can increase his/her knowledge about the worldwide food.

 ![Mockup](assets/documents/mockup/mockup.PNG)